 Research and education grants!
-To researchers at the Mayo Clinic, Harvard Medical School, and UHN/Toronto General.
+To researchers at UHN/Toronto General, Mayo Clinic, Harvard Medical School, University of Chicago, and University of Birmingham, UK.
 These projects span the spectrum from basic lab science in mouse models to investigations of human bio-samples to an international network for forward-looking research of a high-risk group of patients.

 2019: A PSC Partners Canada research fellow has been funded to support the team at UofT, UHN Transplant, Toronto Centre for Liver Disease and SickKids in Toronto, ON who are working on defining and targeting PSC at a cellular level.

 2018: The third grant is funding research that will support the establishment of an international network of researchers to study the development of recurrent-PSC in newly transplanted patients.
 This population provides a unique opportunity to study the development of PSC in an otherwise healthy liver and shed light on the larger question of what causes PSC.

 2017: The second grant funded research that a) models the development of a type of liver cancer that is a much feared complication of PSC, and b) investigates a possible drug agent for efficacy in this mouse model.

 2016: The first grant funded research that uses human bio-samples to profile differences in bile and blood from the intestine (which circulates into the liver) between PSC patients, control patients, and patients with non-PSC liver disease.